svenpetersen1965/C64-Diagnostic-Rev.-586220-Harness/README.md

 For the case, I have used 2.9mm x 9.5mm (self taping) screws for sheet metal (C 2,9x9,5H, DIN 7981).

 # C128 diagnostics
 They keyboard PCB for the C128 is released now and included in this repository.
+I have noticed, that not all female D-Sub connectors provide a proper contact with the pin header on the C128 mainboard.
+Please keep this in mind.

+You might want to check out the 3D printed dongle case from <a href="https://www.thingiverse.com/thing:4602956>retrorewind.ca</a>.

 # Other
 you might want to check Jeff Birt's <a href="https://github.com/Jeff-Birt/COREi64_Dual_Diag_Cart_Case/tree/master">case</a> for the harness, too.